JosephTLyons/JosephTLyons.github.io/products.md

 **Notes**:
 - The code for Delay Time Calculator can be found [here](https://github.com/JosephTLyons/GUI-Delay-Time-Calculator).
 It is open-source software licensed under GNU GPLv3.
-- More in-depth documentation is bundled with the download
+- More in-depth documentation is bundled with the download.

 ---

 *The graphical user interface screenshots may not be scaled 1:1 with their actual size.*